unikorn-cloud/core/README.md

 When provisioning applications, the driver will return `ErrYield` if the application does not report healthy status.

-The behaviour is the same when deprovisioning applications, returning `ErrYield` until the application has been full deleted by ArgoCD.
+The behavior is the same when deprovisioning applications, returning `ErrYield` until the application has been full deleted by ArgoCD.
 You can enable a feature called "background deletion", which assumes success.
 This is typically used when destroying a remote cluster, as the deletion of said cluster will also result in the deletion of all resources, and Argo CD will eventually remove applications referring to a non-existent remote cluster.